-Event Driven Architecture (EDA) within Salesforce paradigm
+Event Driven Architecture (EDA) within Salesforce Platform and Slack

 In this post we will discuss Event Driven Architecture (EDA) overview and its implementation within Salesforce paradigm.